Updated: 5 days ago

 The ability to understand that it is only one part of a larger whole which leads to an integrated system.

-The good news is that gaps in these abilities can be developed and improved over time.
 The gaps we find are the opportunities for growth.
+The good news is that these gaps can be developed and improved over time.
 We often refer to this growth as "capability maturity" when it applies to systems or just "maturity" when it refers to you and I. And maturing is something that we all need to continue doing because we all know that we are not yet all that we can or need to be and this is true for compliance systems as well

 More information about compliance as a whole can be found here.